Welcome to ESTA, the leading European association for the abnormal road transport and mobile crane rental industry.

 In addition, ESTA has recently created the category of “Supporter” for companies that are members of their ESTA’s national associations but who want to become more directly involved in ESTA’s work.

-Poland is hosting the 2017 ESTA Autumn Meetings in Krakow on October 19 and 20 – the first time that ESTA has met in Eastern Europe.
-Organised by the Polish Heavy Transport Association (OSPTN), ESTA’s General Assembly along with the transport and cranes sections will meet at the Sheraton Grand Hotel near the Vistula River.
-In the evening, an official networking dinner will be held 125 meters underground in the famous Salt Mine in Wieliczka where guests will be entertained by live music, magicians and art shows.
-Go to ESTA News or Upcoming Events for more information.
+Poland hosted the 2017 ESTA Autumn Meetings in Krakow on October 19 and 20 – the first time that ESTA has met in Eastern Europe.
+Organised by the Polish Heavy Transport Association (OSPTN), the meeting and dinner attracted almost 250 ESTA members and guests from 25 countries.
+It was one of the biggest heavy transport and lifting events held in the country.
+In the evening, an official networking dinner was held 125 meters underground in the famous Salt Mine in Wieliczka.
+Go to ESTA News for more information.

 Spanish transport authorities have backed down in their attempts to enforce changes in the country’s exceptional transport regulations that discriminated against international hauliers.